-Market Watch: Why shares have bounced back
+Market Watch: What next for the sharemarket?

 "The bulls will say that April was the low point in terms of contraction, with economies in lockdown and anything better than April is an improvement," he said.

-The bulls would also had faith in the Federal Reserve to do what ever takes to keep markets up.
+The bulls would also have faith in the Federal Reserve to do whatever it takes to keep markets up.

 "So that if the market falls they'll just keep printing more money," Taylor said.

-On the other hand the bear case recognised that there had been significant structural damage to the economy.
+On the other hand, the bear case recognised that there had been significant structural damage to the economy.

 "For certain industries like airlines and tourism we've got no idea when they are going to come back," he said.
 "You can't keep propping them up forever."

-So as businesses failed unemployment would rise and there was a risk that economies had shrunk permanently.
+So as businesses failed, unemployment would rise and there was a risk that economies had shrunk permanently.

 "So have we seen earnings downgraded enough?"